yomole/TailGator/README.md

 - Any of the above major components (LIS3DH, OLED, SD card reader) and connectivity to the feather (jumper cables and/or Feather boards)

 Clone this repository: `https://github.com/yomole/TailGator.git`, then open the app (`RTIC_App`) and inspect the code.
 - Note the LIS3DH code in the `RTIC_App` is currently commented out.
 Comment out the OLED-related code (except for the I2C instantiation) and uncomment LIS3DH-related code to demo the IMU instead of the OLED.
-Specifically,
-- Comment out lines `88-90`, `182-204`, `225`, `238-240`, and `322-347`.
-- Uncomment lines `91-92`, `207`, `229`, `241-242`, and `352-367`.
-- Note these code lines are up-to-date as of Jan.
-28, 2024.

-From within the app, run `cargo run` with your Feather RP2040 set to accept a UF2 and the toolchain will automatically build, flash, and run the program on that chip.
+From within the app, run `cargo run` from within the `RTIC_App` directory with your Feather RP2040 connected to a debug probe over SWD.
+This will automatically flash the software to the Feather and run the program with rich debug output.

+Alternatively, in .cargo/config, you can set the runner to be `elf2uf2-rs` instead of `probe-rs` by commenting and uncommenting the appropriate lines. `cargo run` will then work with a Feather RP2040 set to receive a UF2 file, but of course you will need a debug probe to see the output.
+- Note that we currently are unable to build

+## Software Alpha Test Results
+We verified functionality of the IMU and OLED display in the RTIC app from our Alpha Build submission.
+Serial communication over USB turned out to be an unattractive solution as described in our Beta Test Plan, and we are replacing that functionality with debug messages over RTT using `defmt` and `probe-rs`.

+Further tests have been developed for the Beta Build, including base functionality for new components and performance metrics for the SD card reader and OLED display.
+Going forward, we plan to research and develop Continuous Integration workflows to keep our repository up-to-date while maintaining functionality and performance.

 # Time Tracking